 The Chinese have also warned North Korea’s leader, Kim Jong-un, against attempting a first strike.
-No surprise, China wants to avoid a conflict in North Korea which upsets the status quo and leads to even larger U.S. presence in the region.
+No surprise, China wants to avoid a conflict with North Korea which upsets the status quo and leads to an even larger U.S. presence in the region.

 Silver and Gold Safe Haven

 If markets continue to take the threat seriously, we’ll see more bidding for safe-haven assets including gold and silver.
 The recent pattern has been for momentous geopolitical events to fade quickly from investors’ memory, however.